mariushe/gitMania/README.md

 GitMania
 ===========
-My attempt to get familiar with javascript, jQuery, node.js and CSS.
+My attempt to get familiar with JavaScript, jQuery, node.js and CSS.

 Project that present your local git repository.